Yomag84/PHP-FFMpeg-laravel/README.md

 ##### Transcoding

-You can transcode audios using the `FFMpeg\Media\Audio:save` method.
+You can transcode audio using the `FFMpeg\Media\Audio:save` method.
 You will pass a `FFMpeg\Format\FormatInterface` for that.

-Please note that audio kilobitrate is set on the audio format.
+Please note that the audio kilobitrate is set on the audio format.

 ```php
 $ffmpeg = FFMpeg\FFMpeg::create();